icculus/mojoelf/README.txt

 - Your calling code should #include mojoelf.h ...
-- Put your ELF library in memory, and call MOJOELF_dlopen_mem() with the address of the memory buffer, the size of the buffer, and (optionally), a callback that handles symbol resolution (this can be NULL).
-Details on the resolver callback are at the end of this document.
+- Put your ELF library in memory, and call MOJOELF_dlopen_mem() with the address of the memory buffer, the size of the buffer, and (optionally), callbacks that handle symbol resolution (they can be NULL).
+Details on the resolver callbacks are at the end of this document.
 - If MOJOELF_dlopen_mem() returns non-NULL, the library is ready to use.
 If it returns NULL, there was a problem (MOJOELF_dlerror() will give you a human-readable error message).
 On success, you can free your buffer; we